fractal-bootcamp/precourse-materials/computer-science/languages/answers/lui.md

 ### What is a programming language?

 A tightly defined way for humans to provide instructions to computers without needing to write directly in machine code.
-The human follows a protocol that aims to ensure their instructions are intelligible to other humans, can only be interpreted in one way, and can thus be predictable processed for machine consumption.
+The human follows a protocol that aims to ensure their instructions are intelligible to other humans, can only be interpreted in one way, and can thus be predictably processed for machine consumption.

 ### What is a software framework?